 Review all the requirements for your thesis with your supervisor before you get started.
 If he or she defines the length of the final paper, you’ll need to also work out the other requirements of the thesis.
 Things like font, spaces, eccetera are likely important too.
-For example, there is a big difference between a thesis that is 200 pages with 12 point font versus the same length at 14 point font.
-One is much easier and one is much harder to read.

 2. Constantly check your work